rahul-gharat/dronahq-docs/docs/reference/connectors/github.md

 | UpdateIssue      | Update the details of an existing issue. |
 | CreateComment    | Add a new comment to an issue or pull request. |

+## Self-Hosted Installation

+To use the GitHub Connector on the on-prem version, follow these steps:

+1. Select the Connector: Choose the GitHub Connector from the list.

+2. Provide the Necessary Details:

+- Environment/Account Name: The name can contain alphanumeric characters, must start with an alphabet, and can include `_` as a special character, but should not contain spaces.

+- API Base URL: Enter `https://api.github.com` as the base URL of your API endpoint.

+- OAuth Redirect URL: Copy the following URL.
+Use this link in your app's API or developer settings to create a new integration or app to use with DronaHQ.
+If required, go to your app's admin console and add it to the allowed list.

+### Obtaining GitHub API Credentials

+1. Client ID and Client Secret: Obtain these unique credentials by registering your application in the [GitHub Developer Console](https://github.com/settings/developers).

+2. Scope: Define the specific functionalities your application needs access to within GitHub.
+Choose appropriate scopes from the [GitHub documentation](https://docs.github.com/en/developers/apps/building-oauth-apps/scopes-for-oauth-apps).

+3. Authorization URLs: Refer to the [GitHub OAuth documentation](https://docs.github.com/en/developers/apps/building-oauth-apps/authorizing-oauth-apps) for the Authorization Request URL, Access Token Request URL, and Refresh Token Request URL.